 Buy a plane ticket.
 Duh.
 Several airlines fly to Havana and other cities in Cuba.
 Although many have cut back on the number of flights, there are still plenty of options.
 I’ve flown Southwest and American Airlines.
 Get your visa.
 You can purchase it at the airport or online.
-I purchased at the airport on the day of my departure.
-Your airline will provide you with instructions and you can choose what’s most convenient for you.
+I bought mine at the airport on the day of my departure.
+Your airline will provide you with instructions, and you can choose what’s most convenient for you.
 You’ll have to select 1 of the 12 reasons because it is illegal for Americans to visit Cuba for tourism purposes.
 Secure lodging on Innclusive; this will ensure that you have a more culturally immersed experience and also support the Cuban people.

 Finding transportation is easy, just bargain.
-If you’re in a group, even better, as you can split the cost.
+If you’re in a group, even better – you can split the cost.
 It’s approximately 25-30 CUC from the airport to Central Havana.
 I usually connect with one driver while I am there and have him chauffeur me around for the duration of my trip.
 No Cuban time here (my Miami folks know what I am talking about), my drivers have always been prompt and timely.

 First time I went to Cuba, my crew and I did not have the best experience with food; we ate enough to “fill the hole.”
-But we didn’t really take the time to truly explore all of our options.
+But we didn’t take the time to explore all of our options.
 The second time I went alone and had a completely different experience.
 I tried many different restaurants and was very satisfied.
-There are mix reviews of the food in Cuba, but keep in mind that with the embargo, Cubans don’t have access to the same spices that we do so you’re welcome to bring your own seasoning I got hot sauce in my bag, swag if you want a little more kick.
+There are mix reviews of the food in Cuba, but keep in mind that with the embargo, Cubans don’t have access to the same spices that we do so you’re welcome to bring your seasoning I got hot sauce in my bag, swag if you want a little more kick.
 I’ve experienced great and not so great food.
 Your experience doesn’t have to be like mine; get lost and search.
 The drinks are cheap, plentiful, and yummy.

 Things to Do